 Nobody wants to lose their home.
 But sometimes financial circumstances turn against you and those financial commitments become simply too much to manage.

-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Oahu HI, leaving you temporarily without a place to stay.
+If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Hawaii HI, leaving you temporarily without a place to stay.
 In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit (and your ability to get a house in the future).

 No one wants that.
 That’s not an ideal outcome.
 Fortunately, there is a strategy you can take today to help you proactively protect yourself and get back on track to financial solvency.

 Here’s a brief overview of the foreclosure process

 The foreclosure process can vary depending on location and the type of mortgage you have.

 Usually, if you miss a few mortgage payments, your loan company will start sending you notifications and then warnings.
 Over time, if you fail to pay back the mortgage payments you missed, the loan company may put your home up for public auction.

 How long you can stay in your house after it is sold in auction depends on the state where you live.
 At some point, however, you will need to find a new place to stay.